 The South Point Hotel Casino & Spa is a California-style off-the-Strip resort with an equestrian center, 64-lane bowling alley, movie theatre and one of the biggest bingo halls in town.
 This is not your ordinary Las Vegas gambling destination.

 This is the biggest sports and racebook those travelling from California on Interstate 15 will find as they start to see the bright lights of the big city.
 The South Point Las Vegas sportsbook, 24-story tower and convention center is located at 9777 South Las Vegas Boulevard, but it is about seven miles directly south of all the mayhem on the Strip.

 South Point sports betting stretches across an entire side of the main casino floor.
 Just follow the bright lights of all the televisions and you can’t miss it.

 And here’s another feature that blows away the competition and makes it one of the best sportsbooks around: South Point sportsbook hours are unlike any other property in Las Vegas.
-It’s open 24 hours every day, although players must be 21 years of age or older to wager anywhere in Nevada, including on South Point entertainment esports or any other gaming platform in Las Vegas.
+It’s open 24 hours every day, although players must be 21 years of age or older to wager anywhere in Nevada, including on South Point entertainment, esports and any other gaming platform available in Las Vegas.